niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

 # chi2 is a very common classification criteria but only allows for positive values
 # regression has its own statistical tests
 ```

-The big take away from this is that the f_classif function will perform an ANOVA test (a type of hypothesis test) on each feature on its own (hence the name univariate testing) and assign that feature a p-value.
-The SelectKBestwill rank the features by that p-value (the lower the better) and keep only the best k (a human input) features.
-Let's try this out in Python.
+* The big take away from this is that the `f_classif` function will perform an ANOVA test (a type of hypothesis test) on each feature on its own (hence the name univariate testing) and assign that feature a p-value.
+The `SelectKBestwill` rank the features by that p-value (the lower the better) and keep only the best k (a human input) features.

+## Filtering
+* Filtering techniques preprocess features to remove ones that are unlikely to be useful for the model.
+  * For example, one could compute the correlation or mutual information between each feature and the response variable, and filter out the features that fall below a threshold.
+* Filtering techniques are much cheaper than the wrapper techniques, but they do not take into account the model being employed.
+Hence, they may not be able to select the right features for the model.
+* It is best to do prefiltering conservatively, so as not to inadvertently eliminate useful features before they even make it to the model training step.

-## Model-based
+## Wrapper methods
-1. Tree-based model feature importance
+* The wrapper method treats the model as a black box that provides a quality score of a proposed subset for features.
+There is a separate method that iteratively refines the subset.

+## Model Based or Embedded Methods
+* These methods perform feature selection as part of the model training process.
+  * For example, a decision tree inherently performs feature selection because it selects one feature on which to split the tree at each training step.
+Check feature importance.
+  * Another example is the `ℓ1` regularizer.
+The `ℓ1` regularizer encourages models that use a few features as opposed to a lot of features, so it’s also known as a **sparsity constraint** on the model.
-1. Linear model's coef_ attribute
+  * Linear model's coef_ attribute

+* Interested readers may refer to the survey paper by Guyon and Elisseeff (2003).

+# Feature Construction

+## Polynomial Features
+* A key method of working with numerical data and creating more features is through scikit-learn's `PolynomialFeatures` class.
+In its simplest form, this constructor will create new columns that are products of existing columns to capture feature interactions.

+## Text Specific Feature Construction
+1. Bag of words representation
+   1. Tokenizing
+   1. Counting
+   1. Normalizing
+1. CountVectorizer
+   * It converts text columns into matrices where columns are tokens and cell values are counts of occurrences of each token in each document.
+The resulting matrix is referred to as a **document-term matrix** because each row will represent a document (e.g. a tweet) and each column represents a term (e.g. a word).
+1. The Tf-idf vectorizer

 # Feature Transformation
-It's a suite of algorithms designed to alter the internal structure of data to produce mathematically superior super-columns.
+* It's a suite of algorithms designed to alter the internal structure of data to produce mathematically superior super-columns.
 The toughest part of feature transformations is the suspension of our belief that the original feature space is the best.
 We must be open to the fact that there may be other mathematical axes and systems that describe our data just as well with fewer features, or possibly even better.
-Feature transformation algorithms are able to construct new features by selecting the best of all columns and combining this latent structure with a few brand new columns
+* Feature transformation algorithms are able to construct new features by selecting the best of all columns and combining this latent structure with a few brand new columns

 ## Dimension Deduction
 ### PCA
 1. A scree plot is a simple line graph that shows the percentage of total variance explained in the data by each principal component.
 To build this plot, we will sort the eigenvalues in order of descending value and plot the cumulative variance explained by each component and all components prior.